 II.
-Style of the research report II.A.
+Style of the internship report

+II.A.
 General Comments on Style

 The style of your writing should conform to that in The ACS Style Guide (2nd edition, Dodd, J. S., Ed., American Chemical Society: Washington, DC; 1997 or 3rd edition, Anne M. Coghill, A. M; Garson, L. R., eds., 2006) which is available at the Science and Engineering Library.
 ACS style is requested in order to get you used to the concept of writing in a particular style and because it is the most commonly accepted style.
-Lab reports for the Advanced Laboratory courses are written in ACS style or a similar one, so most Chem 497/499 students should already have some experience with it.
-If ACS style is not common in your area of work, then discuss this with your research advisor before you begin to write.
-In such cases or if your work is multidisciplinary, you may have to consult other style guides for the parts or all of the report.
+Lab reports for the Advanced Laboratory courses are written in ACS style or a similar one, so most Chem 399 students should already have some experience with it.
+If ACS style is not common in your area of work, then discuss this with the instructor before you begin to write.
+If your work is multidisciplinary, you may have to consult other style guides for the non-chemistry parts of the report.

 II.B.
-Suggested organization of the report: A suggested organization for your paper is summarized below but note that some sections are required.
-The work you do in the research may require that you modify this somewhat.
-A paper in your field of chemistry can often provide a useful organization of your work.
-Your research advisor also can provide guidance on this issue.
+Suggested organization of the report: A suggested organization for your paper is summarized below.
+The work you do in the internship may require that you modify this somewhat, especially if there are proprietary considerations.
+Prof. Tessier can provide guidance on this issue.
 It is suggested that you make an outline of your paper before you write.
 Good organization is essential to conveying your message.

-♦ Title page: In a separate page, include the title of your research, your name, the course number and the date.
-This is required for all reports.
+♦ Title page: In a separate page, include the title of your internship, your name, the course number and the date.

 ◇ Introduction: An introduction to your project can include a historical perspective, background information or a discussion of relevance and applications.
-Also, keep in mind that the goal of the paper is to convince the instructor that you learned some chemistry at a high enough level to receive college credit.
-If you are unsure of which topics require introduction, ask the research advisor.
-Note that in many cases, it may be best to interweave some introductory material in the Results and Discussion section rather than having all such material at the beginning.
+Also, keep in mind that the goal of the paper is to convince the instructor that you learned some chemistry at a high enough level to receive 300-level college credit.
+Here are a few examples: